Audit Readiness Checklist: Preparing For Your First External Audit

 They’ll have a grasp of what your auditors will expect and be able to help ensure your team is ready to handle the audit on top of its regular responsibilities.
 Plus, an audit readiness partner can help you ensure the proper documentation and records are in place ahead of time.

 Simply put, you’ll need financial statements, documentation of internal controls, and specific records related to transactions.
-Below we’ll get more into specifics with our audit readiness checklist.
+Below, we’ll get more into specifics with our audit readiness checklist.

 Knowing what auditors look for is difficult if you’re new to the process.
-That’s why we’ve put together this checklist to reference, so you can feel ready to get started.
+That’s why we’ve put together this checklist below to reference, so you can feel ready to get started.
 You can also download it for easy reference.

 Financial Documentation